top of page

 The artist cultivated friendships with native Americans, and captured their strength, elegance and connection to the earth.

-The museum has an international reputation for its 3,000-plus pieces of Western art in a complex covering an entire city block.
-Great Falls is a pretty, mid-sized town -- around 60,000 people -- nestled between mountain ranges, rivers and wilderness areas.
-Most visitors spend a couple days and there are hotels and restaurants for most budgets.
+Great Falls is a pretty, mid-sized city -- around 60,000 people -- nestled between mountain ranges, rivers and wilderness areas.
+Most visitors spend a couple days -- at least one at the cowboy painter C.M.
+Russell Museum.
+There are hotels and restaurants for most budgets.

 The home and studio of famed western artist C.M.
 Russell is visited by thousands of tourists each year.
 Here, Bruce Keller and Christene Meyers tour.